Knowledge Hub

 Powder coated aluminum doesn't need painting, staining, sealing, or any seasonal treatment.
 It doesn't rot, warp, crack, split, or attract insects.
 It doesn't get brittle in freezing temperatures or soft in extreme heat.
 It doesn't rust — aluminum forms a natural oxide layer that protects it from corrosion, and the powder coating adds a second layer of protection on top of that.

 To keep it looking clean, wash it down with mild soap and water a couple of times a year.
 A garden hose handles most of it.
-For stubborn dirt, a soft cloth with a non-abrasive household cleaner does the job.
-That’s it.
-That’s the entire maintenance program.
+That's it.
+That's the entire maintenance program.

 Full details: How Long Do Different Types of Aluminum Deck Railing Last?